c-voulgaris/gsd-ses5394-team1/README.md

    git clone https://github.com/Anitej185/gsd-ses5394-team1.git
    cd gsd-ses5394-team1

+## Assignments Overview:
+1. T1: We explore a hypothetical scenario in which all academic buildings, athletic fields, and green spaces on the Harvard and MIT campuses are replaced with affordable housing units.
+Student dormitories remain unchanged.
+Under this scenario, thousands of transit-accessible jobs are removed, which may alter local transportation patterns, household vehicle ownership, and transit demand.
+Our analysis uses R and TransCAD to process and visualize the resulting changes in vehicle availability.

 ## Contact
 For questions or further information, please feel free to contact:
-- Anitej Thamma at anitej_thamma@g.harvard.edu
+- Anitej Thamma
-- Ethan Kita at ekita@mit.edu
+- Ethan Kita
-- Paige Lee at paigelee@g.harvard.edu
+- Paige Lee